Job tips, internships & thesis suggestions

 Sustainabilities student jobs page (in Swedish)

-Swedish environmental protection agency has many openings for students
+Swedish environmental protection agency openings for students

 To the Naturvårdsverket jobs page (in Swedish)